sara-1515/CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS/README.md

-# WebTimeTracker - Chrome Productivity Extension
+# CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS

 ## Overview
-WebTimeTracker is a Chrome extension that helps users monitor and analyze their web browsing habits.
+My project is a Chrome extension that helps users monitor and analyze their web browsing habits.
 The extension tracks time spent on different websites, categorizes them as productive or unproductive, and provides detailed productivity analytics through an intuitive dashboard.

 ## Features